 Commitment to Community Cardiovascular Health Benefit for Firefighters

-The On-Site Testing Requirements and Procedures document outlines all the details to help you make a determination if on-site testing will work for your department.
+See info on preparing your site for CORE testing which outlines all the details to help you make a determination if on-site testing will work for your department.
 We encourage you to work with neighboring fire agencies to organize cost-sharing strategies whenever possible.

 Are you ready to get started?

-To request a proposal or schedule testing please contact Tiffany Lipsey at tiffany.lipsey@colostate.edu
+Request a proposal or schedule testing

 Steps to Completing the CORE Screening

-What Tests do I Get in the CORE Screening?
+What tests do I get in the CORE screening?

 The CORE screening includes the following tests: